STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 ## STAT545A Learning outcome checklist ..

 1. [x] Learn some basic markdown
-2. [x] share some cool markdown tricks with the class
+2. [x] share markdown tricks with the class
 	* `[![ImageName](ImagePath/link)](link to site)`
 		* This produces a clickable image, where the image and the link are both from websites.
 Look at my Twitter, Youtube and LinkedIn example at the bottom of the page for an example.